Private Eye: Israel–Gaza war cover

+Libel cases

-Private Eye has long been known for attracting libel lawsuits, which in English law can lead to the award of damages relatively easily.
-The publication maintains a large amount of money as a "fighting fund" (although the magazine frequently finds other ways to defuse legal tensions, for example by printing letters from aggrieved parties).
-As editor since 1986, Ian Hislop is reportedly one of the most sued people in Britain.
+Ian Hislop is listed in the Guinness Book of Records as the most sued man in English legal history.
+Private Eye has long been known for attracting libel lawsuits which, in English law, can easily lead to the award of damages.
+The publication "sets aside almost a quarter of its turnover for paying out in libel defeats" although the magazine frequently finds other ways to defuse legal tensions, such as by printing letters from aggrieved parties.
+As editor since 1986, Ian Hislop is one of the most sued people in Britain.
 From 1969 to the mid-1980s, the magazine was represented by human rights lawyer Geoffrey Bindman.

-The first person to successfully sue Private Eye was the writer Colin Watson, who objected to the magazine's description of him as "the little-known author who ... was writing a novel, very Wodehouse but without the jokes".
+The writer Colin Watson was the first person to successfully sue Private Eye, objecting to being described as "the little-known author who ... was writing a novel, very Wodehouse but without jokes".
 He was awarded £750.

-For the tenth anniversary issue in 1971 (number 257), the cover showed a cartoon headstone inscribed with a long list of well-known names, and the epitaph: "They did not sue in vain".
+The cover of the tenth-anniversary issue in 1971 (number 257) showed a cartoon headstone inscribed with an extensive list of well-known names, and the epitaph: "They did not sue in vain".

-In the case of Arkell v Pressdram (1971), the plaintiff was the subject of an article.
-Arkell's lawyers wrote a letter which concluded: "His attitude to damages will be governed by the nature of your reply."
+In the 1971 case of Arkell v Pressdram, Arkell's lawyers wrote a letter which concluded: "His attitude to damages will be governed by the nature of your reply."
 Private Eye responded: "We acknowledge your letter of 29th April referring to Mr J. Arkell.
 We note that Mr Arkell's attitude to damages will be governed by the nature of our reply and would therefore be grateful if you would inform us what his attitude to damages would be, were he to learn that the nature of our reply is as follows: fuck off."
 The plaintiff withdrew the threatened lawsuit.
-In the years following, the magazine would refer to this exchange as a euphemism for a blunt and coarse dismissal, for example: "We refer you to the reply given in the case of Arkell v.
+The magazine has since used this exchange as a euphemism for a blunt and coarse dismissal, i.e.: "We refer you to the reply given in the case of Arkell v.
 Pressdram".
 As with "tired and emotional" this usage has spread beyond the magazine.

-Another litigation case against the magazine was initiated in 1976 by James Goldsmith, who managed to arrange for criminal libel charges to be brought, meaning that, if found guilty, Richard Ingrams and the author of the article, Patrick Marnham could have been imprisoned.
-He sued over allegations that he had been one of the members of the Clermont Set who had conspired to assist Lord Lucan after Lucan had murdered his family nanny, Sandra Rivett.
-Goldsmith won a partial victory and eventually reached a settlement with the magazine.
+In 1976 James Goldsmith brought criminal libel charges against the magazine, meaning that if found guilty, editor Richard Ingrams and the author of the article, Patrick Marnham, could be imprisoned.
+He sued over allegations that he had conspired with the Clermont Set to assist Lord Lucan to evade the police, who wanted him in connection with the murder of his children's nanny.
+Goldsmith won a partial victory and eventually settled with the magazine.
 The case threatened to bankrupt Private Eye, which turned to its readers for financial support in the form of a "Goldenballs Fund".
-Goldsmith himself was referred to as "Jaws".
-The solicitor involved in many litigation cases against Private Eye, including the Goldsmith case, was Peter Carter-Ruck; to this day the magazine refers to the firm of solicitors as "Carter-Fuck".
+Goldsmith was referred to as "Jaws".
+Goldsmith's solicitor Peter Carter-Ruck was involved in many litigation cases against Private Eye; the magazine refers to his firm as "Carter-Fuck".